 Freedom of Information in the House of Lords

-The Information Compliance team answers enquiries about the implementation of the Freedom of Information Act within the House of Lords.
+The Information Compliance Team answers requests for information under the Freedom of Information Act 2000 within the House of Lords.

 - What the Freedom of Information Act does